Struct geo::Polygon [−][src]

 ])]

-s of any interior LineString
+);If the first and last Coordinates of any interior LineString no

-longer match, those LineString
+longer match, those LineStrings will be closed:

 use geo_types::{Coordinate, LineString, Polygon};